zhaoshenzhai/mathwiki/Notes/Characterizations of compactness.md

 ---

 <i>Proof (metric).</i> By Cantor’s theorem and the FIP, every compact space is complete.
-Also, clearly every compact space is totally-bounded, and <span style="color:pink">compactness implies sequential compactness follows by first-countability of $X$</span>.
+Also, clearly every compact space is totally-bounded, and compactness implies sequential compactness is easy since if $x_\blob$ is a sequence with no convergent subsequence, then each $x\in X$ admits a ball $B_x$ containing finitely-many $x_n$’s and so $\l\{B_x\r\}$ is a cover with no finite subcover.
 We now show that completeness and total-boundedness is equivalent to sequential compactness.
 * ($\Rightarrow$).
 Let $x_\blob$ be a sequence in $X$; we construct a Cauchy subsequence of $x_\blob$ as follows.
 Cover $X$ by finitely-many balls of radius $1$.
 At least one such ball, say $B_1$, contains infinitely-many $x_n$’s, say $n\in N_1$ iff $x_n\in B_1$.
 Continuing inductively, cover $B_j$ by finitely-many balls of radius $1/2^j$, and let $B_{j+1}$ be any ball this cover that contains infinitely-many $x_n$’s, say $n\in N_{j+1}$ iff $x_n\in B_{j+1}$.
 Picking an increasing sequence $\tpl{n_k}$ with each $n_k\in N_k$ gives us a subsequence $\tpl{x_{n_k}}$ of $x_\blob$, which is Cauchy by construction.
 By completeness of $X$, we obtain the desired convergent subsequence of $x_\blob$.
 * ($\Leftarrow$).
 If $X$ is not complete, then there is a Cauchy sequence $x_\blob$ in $X$ with no limit.
 But then no subsequence thereof can converge, a contradiction.
 Also, if $X$ is not totally-bounded, then there is some $\epsilon>0$ such that $X$ admits no covering of $\epsilon$-balls.
 The sequence defined inductively by picking $x_{n+1}\in X\comp\bigcup_{i\leq n}B\l(x_i,\epsilon\r)$ and $x_1\in X$ arbitrarily is such that $d\l(x_n,x_m\r)>\epsilon$ for all $n,m\in\N$, so $x_\blob$ defined this way has no convergent subsequence.